The topological Bloch-Floquet transform and some applications: The generalized Bloch-Floquet transform

 \section{The generalized Bloch-Floquet transform}

-The aim of this section is to provide a general algorithm to construct the direct integral decomposition of a commutative $C^\ast$-algebra which appears in the von Neumann's complete spectral theorem.
-The idea is to generalize the construction of the Bloch-Floquet projections \eqref{BFproj} by a consistent reinterpretation of it.
-In the spirit of Maurin's theorem, Bloch-Floquet projections should be reinterpreted as \virg{projectors on an appropriate distributional space}.
+The aim of this section is to provide a general algorithm for constructing the direct integral decomposition of a commutative $C^\ast$-algebra which appears in the von Neumann's complete spectral theorem.
 In this approach a relevant role will be played by the wandering property.
-We consider a commutative unital $C^\ast$-algebra $\rrr{S}$ on a separable Hilbert space $\sss{H}$ generated by the finite family $\{U_1,U_2,\ldots,U_N\}$ of unitary operators admitting a wandering system $\{\psi_k\}_{k\in\N}\subset\sss{H}$.
-According to the results of Section \ref{secorth}, $\rrr{S}$ is a $\Z^N$-algebra with Gel'fand spectrum $\num{T}^N$ and with the Haar measure $dz$ as basic measure.
+We consider a commutative unital $C^\ast$-algebra $\rrr{S}$ on a separable Hilbert space $\sss{H}$ generated by the finite family $\{U_1,U_2,\ldots,U_N\}$ of unitary operators admitting a wandering system $\{\psi_k\}_{k \in \I}\subset\sss{H}$.
+According to the results of Section \ref{secorth}, $\rrr{S}$ is a $\Z^N$-algebra with Gel'fand spectrum $\T^N$ and with the Haar measure $dz$ as basic measure.